adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 A metric pair can be specified in a number of ways that fall into two patterns.
-First, as in the examples above, each metric in the pair can be specified separately, with non, either, or both being a <vmetric>.
+First, as in the examples above, each metric in the pair can be specified separately, with none, either, or both being a `<vmetric>`.
 For example:

 ```fea
 <anchor 120 -20>